tabee/bootstrap4-onepager-starter/README.md

 - Type `gulp watch` to start developyour project

 ## Custom Builds
+For example, if you need only some of the features from a import like Animate.css, Bootstrap, ... then..

 ### Animate.css
-For example, if you want only some of the “attention seekers”, simply edit the `src/sass/animate.css/animate-config.json` file to select only the animations you want to use.
+If you want only some of the “attention seekers”, simply edit the `src/sass/animate.css/animate-config.json` file to select only the animations you want to use.
-Next, run `gulp default` to compile your custom animated.css build.
+Next, run `gulp animatecss-gulp-default` to compile your custom animated.css build.
 This creates the new file `animate.scss` in the same folder.
 This file will be imported in your main theme.css file when you run `gulp dist`.

 ```javascript
 "attention_seekers": {